-How many km can be driven purely uing solar power depends on the power requirements (amount of electric assist, hilly vs flat terrain, etc.) and the amount of sun available.
+How many kilometers can be driven purely using solar power depends on the power requirements (amount of electric assist, hilly vs flat terrain, etc.) and the amount of sun available.
 In northern regions (e.g. central Europe) the lower avarage position of the sun means a reduction of the solar power available due to the non-optimal angle of the solar modules and shadows from buildings and trees.
-Still it should be enough to cover the typical commute distances.
+Still, it should be enough to cover the typical commute distances.
 Real world data from the first ZolarBike with solar modules shown above will enable a more precise solar range estimation.

 For equatorial regions the higher position of the sun means that the mounting angle of the solar modules is now optimal and shadows from buildings and trees will also be reduced.
 This should result in a significant boost of the solar range of the ZolarBike.

 The ZolarBike provides an effective rain protection similar to that of an umbrella.
 During stronger winds a jacket might still be helpful.
 And against splash water over-shoes are still useful.